2.5 nautical miles long, 200 metres wide. Maximum draft 11.1 metres subject to agreement.

 The North Mole is a continuous 460m berth, with 385m being timber construction and the remaining 75m constructed by heavy duty precast concrete.
 The wharf is predominately used for container operations, bulk dry unload and heavy lift unloads.

-Container operations are focussed on North Mole Outer and bulk dry operations on North Mole Inner.
+Container operations are focused on North Mole Outer and bulk dry operations on North Mole Inner.
 The concrete section of North Mole Inner (75m) is used for heavy lift unload.

 Northern road access via Port Loop Road (SH78) off State Highway 1.